ucsc-ospo/ucsc-ospo.github.io/content/authors/jesselima/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Jesse works as a Machine Learning Engineer in e-commerce, marketing, and finance.
-He also have experience in High Performance Computing and Numerical Optimization in the fields of operational weather forecasting and climate change.
+bio: I'm interested in Machine Learning and AIOps as engines for innovation!
+I am currently a fellow in the Summer of Reproducibility 2023.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons